Francisco Rubio (astronaut): Military career

 After commissioning as a second lieutenant in the US Army, Rubio became a UH-60 Blackhawk pilot.
-Rubio was a platoon leader in A Company, 2nd Battalion, 82nd Airborne Division, and a company commander for A Company, 2nd Battalion, 3rd Aviation Regiment.
+Rubio was a platoon leader in A Company, 2nd Battalion, 82nd Aviation Regiment, and a company commander for A Company, 2nd Battalion, 3rd Aviation Regiment.
 As a pilot, Rubio had over 1,100 hours of flying time, including 600 combat hours during operations in Bosnia, Iraq, and Afghanistan.

 Rubio received a Doctorate of Medicine from the Uniformed Services University of the Health Sciences, and completed a family medicine residency at Fort Benning.
 He served as a clinic supervisor and flight surgeon at Redstone Arsenal.
 At the time of his selection as an astronaut candidate, Rubio was the surgeon for 3rd Battalion, 10th Special Forces Group at Fort Carson.

 NASA career

-In 2017, Rubio was selected as a member of NASA Astronaut Group 22, and began his two-year training.
+In 2017, Rubio was selected as a member of NASA Astronaut Group 22 and began his two-year training.

-On July 15, 2022, NASA announced he will fly on board Soyuz MS-22.
+On July 15, 2022, NASA announced he would fly onboard Soyuz MS-22 on a mission to the International Space Station.

-Rubio launched aboard Soyuz MS-22 on September 21, 2022.
-His mission was planned to last around 6 months with a return to Earth in early 2023.
-Damage to the spacecraft extended the mission, however, Rubio is now expected to return to Earth with Soyuz MS-23 after around 9 months in space.
+Rubio launched aboard Soyuz MS-22 alongside Roscosmos cosmonauts Sergey Prokopyev and Dmitry Petelin on September 21, 2022.
+His mission was originally planned to last around six months with a return to Earth in early 2023.
+However, damage to the spacecraft extended the mission, and Rubio returned to Earth on Soyuz MS-23 on September 27, 2023, breaking Mark T. Vande Hei's previous record for the longest spaceflight by an American astronaut with 371 days.